sparticlesteve/nesap-stl/README.md

 Deep learning on large spatio-temporal data, including fMRI and climate data.

+## Model-parallel PredRNN++ for large spatio-temporal data

+This example currently uses 2 gpus on the Cori-GPU system with random data.

+The command to launch with slurm is in [scripts/test_prnn3d.sh](scripts/test_prnn3d.sh).

+The configuration file is at [configs/predrnn3d_stlearn.yaml](configs/predrnn3d_stlearn.yaml).

 ## Datasets

 - Moving MNIST
 - Brain fMRI
+- Random data

 ## Models